dhis2/developer-portal/blog/2022-02-02-deep-dive-pwa-1.md/index.md

 If PWA is enabled, a [`register()` function](https://github.com/dhis2/app-platform/blob/10a9d15efc4187865f313823d5d1218824561fcd/pwa/src/lib/registration.js#L112) is [called](https://github.com/dhis2/app-platform/blob/10a9d15efc4187865f313823d5d1218824561fcd/pwa/src/offline-interface/offline-interface.js#L24-L30) when an Offline Interface object is [instantiated in the App Adapter](https://github.com/dhis2/app-platform/blob/10a9d15efc4187865f313823d5d1218824561fcd/adapter/src/index.js#L8) while the app is loading.
 The `register()` function listens for the `load` event on the `window` object before calling `navigator.serviceWorker.register()`, because the browser checks for a new service worker upon registration, and if there is one, the service worker will install and download the assets it needs to precache.
 The installation and downloads may be resource-intensive and affect the page load performance, so the registration and thus installation is delayed until after the window `load` event.

 The Offline Interface also [registers a listener](https://github.com/dhis2/app-platform/blob/10a9d15efc4187865f313823d5d1218824561fcd/pwa/src/offline-interface/offline-interface.js#L36-L46) to the `controllerchange` event on `navigator.serviceWorker` that will reload the page when a new service worker takes control, i.e. starts handling fetch events.
-This is to make sure the app uses the latest assets that the new service worker just installed.
+This is to make sure the app loads by using the latest assets that the new service worker just installed.

 Unlike some implementations, our service worker is designed to wait patiently once it installs.
-After it installs and activates for the first time, it does not ‘claim’ the open clients, i.e. take control of those pages and start handling fetch events using the `clients.claim()` API; instead it waits for the page to reload before taking control.
+After it installs and activates for the first time, it does not ‘claim’ the open clients, i.e. take control of those pages and start handling fetch events by using the `clients.claim()` API; instead it waits for the page to reload before taking control.
 This design ensures that a page is only ever controlled during its lifetime by _one_ service worker or _none_; a reload is required for a service worker to take control of a page that was previously uncontrolled or to take over from a previous one.
 This makes sure the app only uses the core scripts and assets from _one_ version of the app due to precaching.
 The service worker also does not automatically ‘skip waiting’ and take control of a page when a new update has installed; it will continue waiting for a signal from the app or for the default condition described in [part 4 of the UX flow above](#user-experience).
 What the SW _does_ is to [listen for messages](https://github.com/dhis2/app-platform/blob/10a9d15efc4187865f313823d5d1218824561fcd/pwa/src/service-worker/service-worker.js#L187-L196) from the client instructing it to ‘claim clients’ or ‘skip waiting’ in response to the user’s actions and depending on the circumstance, which looks like this:

 ```js
 self.addEventListener('message', (event) => {